Bhrugu-scientist/Python-for-Data-Science/README.md

 # Python-for-Data-Science
-This includes all the tutorials in a form of code along with comments for python.
+Basic to intermediate level of code in python for data science.